Prospective validation of the EASL management algorithm for acute kidney injury in cirrhosis

 Abstract

-Background and aims: The management of acute kidney injury (AKI) in cirrhosis is challenging.
-The EASL guidelines proposed an algorithm, but this has never been validated.
+Background & aims: The management of acute kidney injury (AKI) in cirrhosis is challenging.
+The EASL guidelines proposed an algorithm for the management of AKI, but this has never been validated.
 We aimed to prospectively evaluate this algorithm in clinical practice.

-Methods: Prospective cohort study of consecutive hospitalized patients with cirrhosis and AKI.
-EASL management algorithm includes identification/treatment of precipitating factors, 2-day albumin infusion in patients with AKI ≥ stage 1B, and treatment with terlipressin in patients with hepatorenal syndrome (HRS-AKI).
-Primary outcome was treatment response, which included both full and partial response.
+Methods: We performed a prospective cohort study in consecutive hospitalized patients with cirrhosis and AKI.
+The EASL management algorithm includes identification/treatment of precipitating factors, 2-day albumin infusion in patients with AKI ≥stage 1B, and treatment with terlipressin in patients with hepatorenal syndrome (HRS-AKI).
+The primary outcome was treatment response, which included both full and partial response.
 Secondary outcomes were survival and adverse events associated with terlipressin therapy.

 Results: A total of 202 AKI episodes in 139 patients were included.
 Overall treatment response was 80%, while renal replacement therapy was required in only 8%.
-Response to albumin infusion was achieved in 1/3 of episodes.
-Of patients not responding to albumin, most (74%) did not meet the diagnostic criteria of HRS-AKI, with ATN being the most common phenotype.
-Response rate in patients not meeting criteria of HRS-AKI was 70%.
-Only 30 patients met the diagnostic criteria HRS-AKI, and response rate to terlipressin was 61%.
+Response to albumin infusion was achieved in one-third of episodes.
+Of patients not responding to albumin, most (74%) did not meet the diagnostic criteria of HRS-AKI, with acute tubular necrosis (ATN) being the most common phenotype.
+The response rate in patients not meeting the criteria for HRS-AKI was 70%.
+Only 30 patients met the diagnostic criteria for HRS-AKI, and their response rate to terlipressin was 61%.
 Median time from AKI diagnosis to terlipressin initiation was only 2.5 days.
-While urinary neutrophil gelatinase-associated lipocalin (uNGAL) could differentiate acute tubular necrosis (ATN) vs other phenotypes (AUROC 0.78), it did not predict response to therapy in HRS-AKI.
+While uNGAL (urinary neutrophil gelatinase-associated lipocalin) could differentiate ATN from other phenotypes (AUROC 0.78), it did not predict response to therapy in HRS-AKI.
 Ninety-day transplant-free survival was negatively associated with MELD-Na, ATN and HRS-AKI as well as uNGAL.
 Three patients treated with terlipressin developed pulmonary edema.

 Conclusions: The application of the EASL AKI algorithm is associated with very good response rates and does not significantly delay initiation of terlipressin therapy.